-Triggering can help you visualize and measure components of supply noise that are coupling into the supply from, and are phase coherent to, other elements in the system.
-To demonstrate this, we used the same measurement system as Tip 5 (N7020A probe with offset and bandwidth limiting) and targeted with a 2.8 MHz switching regulator delivering 3.3 V and a 10 MHz clock in the system.
+Triggering can help to visualize and measure components of supply noise that are coupling into the supply from, and are phase-coherent to, other elements in the system.
+To demonstrate this, we will use the same measurement system as Tip 5 (N7020A probe with offset and bandwidth limiting) and target with a 2.8 MHz switching regulator delivering 3.3 V and a 10 MHz clock in the system.
 Figure 10 shows the measurement results.
-We can see the 2.8 MHz clock and its harmonics in the FFT, along with a spike at 10 MHz that represents the clock.
-From this, we know that the clock is coupling noise into the 3.3 V supply.
-Then we trigger on the clock and turn on averaging.
-Doing so eliminates all the random noise and other signal components that are not coherent with the clock.
-The result will be those portions of the supply noise that correlate to the 10 MHz clock.
-Figure 11 illustrates this point.
+We can see the 2.8 MHz clock and its harmonics in the FFT along with a spike at 10 MHz that represents the clock.
+From this we know that the clock is coupling noise into the 3.3 V supply.
+Now we will trigger on the clock and turn on averaging.
+By doing this, averaging will eliminate all of the random noise and other signal components that are not coherent with the clock.
+The end result will be those portions of the supply noise that are correlated to the 10 MHz clock.
+This is illustrated in Figure 11.

 Figure 10.
-Measurement results of a 3.3 V supply and a 10 MHz clock in the target system.
-Using an FFT, we verify that the 10 MHz clock is creating noise on the 3.3 V supply.
+Measurement results of a 3.3~V supply and a 10 MHz clock in the target system.
+Using an FFT, we verify that the 10 MHz clock is creating noise on the 3.3~V supply.

 Figure 11.
 Triggering on the 10 MHz clock and enabling averaging removes all random noise and signals that are not coherent with the clock.
-The resulting view is of the noise on the supply related to the 10 MHz clock.
+The resulting view is of the noise on the supply that is related to the 10 MHz clock.